tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 ![](\images\bahamas-album\f7f41209-fd42-4173-9eb8-c3df8faf15e0.jpg)<br>

-Wendy's was our reward for making it there.
+We met up in Nassau and got food from the first place we saw, which happened to be Wendy's.
 It's crazy how quickly the world changes when you fly directly longitude-wise as opposed to latitude-wise or somewhere in between.
 Flying into Atlanta and then to Naussau took five hours.
-If we'd flown in the opposite direction for half that time we'd be in the *polar bear* capital of the world (Churchill, MB).<br><br>
+If we'd flown in the opposite direction for half that time we'd be in Churchill, MB - the *polar bear* capital of the world.<br><br>

 ![](\images\bahamas-album\fde0c02c-1624-4976-abad-f66701ce4057.jpg)<br>